 What does a “day in the life” of a resident look like?

-All required learning experiences are longitudinal, meaning several (most) of them run concurrently.
+All required learning experiences are longitudinal, meaning several (nearly all) of them run concurrently.
 Because of this, residents are tasked with managing their schedule to balance their duties each week, with priority given to patient care activities – a structure/environment that closely mimics post-residency pharmacy practice and builds the important skills of managing both time and multiple responsibilities.

 A ”typical” week of a resident includes at least 4 days of working in the ambulatory clinic providing direct patient care and working with the primary care clinic team, and 1 day staffing in Credena Health Pharmacy Monroe.
 Depending on the time of year, additional activities (e.g., volunteering activities, preparing for residency interviews) will be scheduled in addition to (or in place of) regularly scheduled duties.
 A standard four-week schedule for one resident may look something like this: